braydennoh/braydennoh.github.io/_projects/MinMountain.md

 giscus_comments: false
 ---

-This is a Python implementation of the [Masek and Duncan 1998](/assets/pdf/minmountain.pdf).
-The model minimize the total mechanical work (frictional and gravitational) and produces topography based on kinematic equations.
-It is analogous to applying the variational principle in physics, however, the gravity term is updated after topography is added to the system.
+This is a Python implementation of the minimum-work mountain building model proposed by Masek and Duncan (1998).
+The fundamental hypothesis is that crustal deformation minimizes the total mechanical work, $W_{total}$, defined as the sum of dissipative frictional work ($W_f$) and gravitational potential work ($W_g$).

+The optimization is recursive, updating the cost function as topography evolves.
+Although this approach is analogous to variational principles in Lagrangian Mechanics, it differs by neglecting the kinetic energy term, thereby treating the system as a quasi-static evolution of static equilibrium states (therefore, "controversial").

 ## 1. Physical Parameters

-First, define the domain dimensions, crustal density ($\rho_c$), and the coefficient of friction ($\mu$).
-A key parameter here is `shorten_dx`, which represents the incremental shortening applied at every time step.

 {% raw %}
 ```python